mhmdhmd/Payment/README.md

    npm install
    ```

 3. Open the `src/environments/environment.ts` file in the `payment-client` project.
 Set the `baseUrl` property to the address and port where the backend API is running.
-This will allow the frontend to communicate with the backend.
+This will allow the frontend to communicate with the backend (the default port is `5000` for `http`).
 4. After the dependencies are installed, run the following command to start the Angular development server:

    ```